 Another challenge in designing healthcare products is Interoperability.
 What is Interoperability?
 It is the ability of a product to exchange and make use of information.
 Most healthcare applications need to interface with external systems.
 These interfaces are complex.
 Several standards have been built to simplify the same.
 But the hurdles to this implementation are that they require a lot of time, overrunning of codes, and rework.

-Nowadays, the privacy of patient’s record is the key concern – the result of which is that the regulatory requirements have been mandated.
+Nowadays, the privacy of a patient’s records is the key concern – the result of which is that the regulatory requirements have been mandated.
 One should always keep in mind the security of these records while designing a healthcare product.
 HIPAA and PHIPA are mandated to protect and prevent the misuse of patient’s data.
-A product should protect the records of the patients as well allow the users to efficiently accomplish their tasks (should not be over-restrictive).
+A product should protect the records of the patients as well as allow the users to efficiently accomplish their tasks (should not be over-restrictive).

 Also, Check our blog on IOT in Healthcare

 Bettering Healthcare with UX

 User-friendly design is the driving force behind innovation and success.
 Research, creation, and evaluation are the three steps that lead to innovation.
 These three steps can reduce the communication gap between your team and the users.